GenAI-CUEE/SeniorProject-LongTermForecasting/README.md

 This repository describes the process to train and inferring Irradiance from CUEE Dataset by using a Deep neural network.

-Categorized in 2 parts of DNNs: Transformer based Model ( Transformer, Autoformer, Informer)
+Categorized in 2 parts of DNNs

+: Transformer based Model ( Transformer, Autoformer, Informer)

 : Channel independent Model ( DLinear, NLinear, Linear and PatchTST)